Microsoft 365 Security

 Typical outcomes for AMVIA clients within the first 90 days:

-• MFA enforcement across all user accounts
+• MFA enforced across all user accounts

 • Legacy authentication blocked

-• Device compliance policies active via Intune
+• Device compliance policies active via Microsoft Intune

 • Defender for Business deployed across all endpoints